digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 Every holding must have an ``owner`` party and a ``custodian`` party, which are usually both signatories of the contract.

-The terminology is again borrowed from the real-world: our cash or shares are usually deposited at a custodian and we have (at least in principle) the right to claim them back.
+The terminology is again borrowed from the real world: our cash or shares are usually deposited at a custodian and we have (at least in principle) the right to claim them back.

-Properties of holdings
+Properties of Holdings
 ======================

 A holding implementation can have specific properties such as being :ref:`fungible <fungibility>` or :ref:`transferable <transferability>`.